IAmJonoBo/Stack-Composer/docs/src/components/fast-downward-integration.md

 ## TL;DR

-Vendoring Fast Downward, compiling it in Docker during CI, and treating it as a signed, time-boxed subprocess gives you maximum flexibility (all heuristics, portfolios, temporal OPTIC fork) without entangling Stack Composer in GPL.
+Vendoring Fast Downward, compiling it deterministically (Docker for Linux/macOS, verified MinGW artefact for Windows) and treating it as a signed, time‑boxed subprocess gives you maximum flexibility (all heuristics, portfolios, temporal OPTIC fork) without entangling Stack Composer in GPL.
 Wire that binary through your existing `PlannerAdapter` trait, cache the translation output, and surface key heuristics in `planner.toml`; you’ll hit IPC-grade planner performance while staying reproducible and legally clean.